 - Measurement: the need to aggregate information on personal outcomes to inform decision making at organisational and national levels.

-The Joint Improvement Team, which was the Scottish Government agency promoting joint working from 2005 to 2016, led the way to promoting a personal outcomes approach in Scotland, commissioning and overseeing a programme of work culminating in Talking Points.
+The Joint Improvement Team was the Scottish Government agency promoting joint working from 2005 to 2016.
+It pioneered work on promoting a personal outcomes approach in Scotland, overseeing a programme of work culminating in Talking Points.
 In 2012 we pulled together learning to date into the Talking-Points-Practical-Guide, and a Review of Talking Points was conducted by IRISS.

 In parallel, significant work has been undertaken by the Institute for Research and Innovation in Social Services (IRISS), notably around Leading for Outcomes.

-NHS Education Scotland (NES) and Scottish Social Services Council (SSSC) are undertaking work to embed personal outcomes within education and workforce development initiatives, jointly and independently.
-This includes Sliding Doors to Personal Futures, which uses innovative methods in the context of Reshaping Care for Older People.
-They also worked together more recently to produce materials for Promoting excellence in supporting people through a diagnosis of dementia.
+NHS Education Scotland (NES) and Scottish Social Services Council (SSSC) have embedded personal outcomes within education and workforce development initiatives, including Promoting excellence in supporting people through a diagnosis of dementia.

 The Coalition of Carers in Scotland worked with Evaluation Support Scotland and Strathclyde University to produce outcomes focused resources for carer support organisations.
 You can find the resources on our Carer page